zambrinf/srt-offset/README.md

 - Supports input and output file paths.
 - Can be used in scripts or manually from the command line.
 - Cross-platform compatibility (Windows, Linux, macOS).
+- Pure Golang - no third-party libraries, lowering the risk of dependency-based security issues.

 ## Installation